Indications for: APTIVUS ORAL SOLUTION

 Hepatotoxicity.
 Intracranial hemorrhage.

 Increased risk of hepatotoxicity esp. in patients with chronic hepatitis B or C co-infection.
-Monitor liver function, lipids at baseline and periodically; discontinue if symptomatic hepatitis, asymptomatic increase in AST/ALT >10xULN, or AST/ALT 5–10xULN and total bilirubin >2.5xULN.
+Monitor liver function, lipids at baseline and periodically; discontinue if symptomatic hepatitis, asymptomatic increase in AST/ALT >10×ULN, or AST/ALT 5–10×ULN and total bilirubin >2.5×ULN.
 Mild hepatic impairment (Child-Pugh A).
 Risk of intracranial hemorrhage (may be fatal).
 Increased bleeding risk.
 Hemophilia: monitor for spontaneous bleeding.
 Sulfa allergy.
 Diabetes.
 Elderly.
+Advise females and males of reproductive potential to use nonhormonal contraception.
 Pregnancy.
 Nursing mothers: not recommended.

 HIV-1 protease inhibitor.

 See Contraindications.
 Concomitant etravirine, fosamprenavir, lopinavir, saquinavir, atazanavir, salmeterol, fluticasone, atorvastatin, or fluconazole, ketoconazole, itraconazole >200mg/day: not recommended.
 May be potentiated by enfuvirtide.
-Antagonized by carbamazepine, phenobarbital, phenytoin.
-Potentiates sildenafil, tadalafil, vardenafil, trazodone, desipramine, SSRIs, clarithromycin (in renal impairment); reduce dose: see full labeling.
-Antagonizes estrogens (use non-hormonal contraceptives), methadone, valproic acid, omeprazole.
-Avoid concomitant colchicine in renal or hepatic impairment; otherwise: reduce dose: see full labeling.
+Antagonized by carbamazepine, phenobarbital, phenytoin, buprenorphine/naloxone.
+Potentiates sildenafil, tadalafil, vardenafil, IV midazolam, trazodone, colchicine, desipramine (monitor), SSRIs, clarithromycin (in renal impairment); reduce dose: see full labeling.
+Antagonizes abacavir, didanosine, zidovudine, estrogens (as HRT; monitor for deficiency), methadone, meperidine, omeprazole, dolutegravir, raltegravir, valproic acid.
 Reduce rifabutin dose by 75%, quetiapine to ⅙ of current dose (if no alternative).
 Monitor hypoglycemics, immunosuppressants, CCBs, warfarin.
 Increased risk of bleeding with concomitant anticoagulants, antiplatelet agents, high-dose Vit.E.
 Separate dosing of didanosine by ≥2hrs.
 Bosentan: adjust dose (see full labeling).
 Caps: avoid metronidazole, disulfiram.
 Oral soln: avoid high-dose Vit.E supplements.

 Diarrhea, nausea, pyrexia, vomiting, fatigue, abdominal pain, headache, rash (discontinue if severe); fat redistribution, hepatitis, hepatic decompensation, hypertriglyceridemia, hyperlipidemia, hyperglycemia, immune reconstitution syndrome, intracranial hemorrhage; children: also cough.